-- (ii) Class discussion (35%): There will be ten class discussions on topics related to the study of ingestive behavior and obesity. - (iii) Final exam (20%): (75 questions).
-There will be a final exam that covers material dealt throughout the semester.
-It will be the same format as the midterms. - (iv) Class attendance (5%): Attendance will be monitored throughout the semester; many classes will have overlapping themes, which are designed to help with conceptualizing the topics discussed.
+(iv) Final exam (20%): There will be a final exam that covers material dealt throughout the semester.
+It will be the same format as the midterms.

+(v) Class attendance (5%): Attendance will be monitored throughout the semester; many classes will have overlapping themes, which are designed to help with conceptualizing the topics discussed.
 Students who attend less than 90% (without genuine mitigating circumstances) of the classes will receive a 5% reduction in their overall grade.